induktio/thinker/Details.md

 * If 2 or more factions with commlink to the current faction has the tech, multiply by 0.75.
 * If only 1 commlink faction has it, multiply by 0.85.

 The final cost calculated by this formula is visible in the F2 status screen after the label "TECH COST".
+Note that the social engineering RESEARCH rating does not affect this number.
+Instead it changes "TECH PER TURN" value displayed on the same screen.

 SMAC in SMACX mod